formulagp/formulagp.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The original scenario for this assignment was to continuously build upon features in each sprint for a stakeholder who's requirements would constantly change.
 As a developer, it was my job to produce a product that the client was happy with, which would eventually become the Pi Weather Station.
 Adding the new features to the program was fairly straight forward, but required a thorough understanding of how Python defines functions, performs loops, and interacts with the GrovePi hardware.
 That is why this particular project was chosen to enhance and use for my comprehension of software design.
 The code performs every task desgined as intended, such as gathering data from the correct port and outputting it to the JSON file or lighting the correct LED for the correct amount of time.
 The enhancements added in v[1.1.0] attest to this comprehension and leads to a stronger weather station program.
 Coding best practices were used and I believe it shows through the completeness of this project.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Below is a link to the GitHub repository that contains the newly enhanced program along with the original for comparison.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Below is a link to the GitHub repository that contains the newly enhanced program and also a link to the original for comparison.

 [Pi Weather Station Repository](https://github.com/formulagp/Pi-Weather-Station)

+[Original Pi Weather Station v[1.0.0]](https://github.com/formulagp/Pi-Weather-Station/blob/main/OriginalPiWeatherStation.py)

 # Upgraded Vector Sorting
 ### Algorithm Design / Structure